EbenSorkin/Merriweather4/fontbakery/fontbakery-report.md

-* 🔥 **FAIL** <p>Variable font instance name 'Merriweather Black ExtraBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 264 exceeds 32 characters.</p>
-<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
- [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Merriweather Black ExtraBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 264 exceeds 32 characters.</p>
-<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
- [code: instance-too-long]

 * 🔥 **FAIL** <p>Variable font instance name 'Merriweather Black Light 14 Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 266 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]